giovannipbonin/ieee-program/README.md

 ### What is a data structure - With Examples
    - A data structure is exactly what it sounds like: a structure in a computer used to store and organize data in a form that will be useful.
     - As you begin to think about them, you can draw on a paper to come up with a picture of how the data is organized.
 When doing this, don't worry about the lower levels of how computer might handle memory, or physically store it, just worry about how the data is organized.
 For example: an array is a data structure, and you could represent it as [3, 2, 3, 4, 5], or (4, 5, 1, 2), it doesn't matter.
-As you progress in computer science, you will learn that we use notations such as [] to represent data structure of certain behaviors and () of another, but when the notation is introduced then you learn about it.
+As you progress in computer science, you will learn that we use notations such as [] to represent data structure of certain behaviors and () for another, but when the notation is introduced then you learn about it.
     - We have data structures in the real world, a bookshelf is a data structure, except that the data are books.
 A line in front of your favorite Disney ride is a queue, where the data is people.
 Queues are useful to preserve the order in which the elements arrived, in computing that's a very useful concept, for many systems, ranging from simple design of systems where users might be placed on a queue to chat with an agent, or even search algorithms which we will cover later, such as breadth-first search.

 ### Arrays